oven-sh/bun/README.md

 `bun run` automatically adds any parent `node_modules/.bin` to `$PATH` and if no scripts match, it will load that binary instead.
 That means you can run executables from packages too.

-`bun run` supports lifecycle hooks like `post${task}` and `pre{task}`.
-If they exist, they will run matching the behavior of npm clients.
-If the `pre${task}` fails, the next task will not be run.
-There is currently no flag to skip these lifecycle tasks if they exist, if you want that file an issue.

 ```bash
 # If you use Relay
 bun run relay-compiler